 Johan Radojewski, director of communication and channel marketing at Malibu and Kahlua, tells Marketing Week: ”It’s not about being the biggest fish but the fastest.
 We are up against some huge competitors with bigger budgets so we have to to outsmart them.”

-The company created The Living Lab, Malibu and Kahlua’s creative digital innovation hub, five years ago in order to foster fast prototyping but the lab has also driven cultural change within the marketing team.
+The company created The Living Lab, Malibu and Kahlua’s creative digital innovation hub, in October, in order to foster fast prototyping but the lab has also driven cultural change within the marketing team.

 Colin Kavanagh, vice-president of global marketing for Malibu and Kahlua, explains: “It’s hard to innovate in big companies because of the fear of failure but with this setup we get people energised around taking risks.
 It takes fear off the table to a certain extent.”

 Radojewski adds: ”With us, speed is of the essence so we want to trial with consumers as soon as possible rather than having the perfect product.”

 The hub is located at the brands’ headquarters in Stockholm and is charged with coming up with digital solutions to common industry problems.
 All innovations are rooted in either a business challenge, a consumer insight or an opportunity.